nkarl/wsu-cpts-451-dbms/week-1/ER Models for Relational DB.md

 monitors --- Employees
 ```

-Unfortunately, this produces a redundancy, i.e. a new table with duplicated information for projects and departments.
+Unfortunately, this produces a redundancy, i.e. a duplicate information for projects and departments just to identify those employees assigned for this monitoring task.

 #### Aggregation extends ER Model
 Then, how do we correctly differentiate between **might** and **must**?

-From this, we have seen that we have run into the limits of the basic ER model.
+We see that we have run into the limits of the basic ER model.
 We have no choice but to extend it in order to reflect the correct information.

 We use **aggregation** to indicate *the participation (total or partial)* of some relationship set in another relationship set.